 However, it must be noted that Montaigne avoids any sense of didacticism throughout ‘Des Cannibales’, making it difficult to describe his approach as one of ‘truth-telling’, an idea which is perhaps best shown by the paradoxical nature of the essay itself.
-Edwin M. Duval notes the “strange contortions and inconsistencies”(99) of Montaigne’s “paradoxical”(Duval, 96) work, stating that “Montaigne’s perspective in the Cannibals shifts markedly over the course of the chapter”(98), and this alone may be seen to suggest that any ‘truth’ Montaigne might wish to impart may not be found within the writing of the essay, and certainly not in its conclusion.
+Edwin M. Duval notes the “strange contortions and inconsistencies”(99) of Montaigne’s “paradoxical” work(Duval, 96), stating that “Montaigne’s perspective in the Cannibals shifts markedly over the course of the chapter”(98), and this alone may be seen to suggest that any ‘truth’ Montaigne might wish to impart may not be found within the writing of the essay, and certainly not in its conclusion.
 The thought process contained within the essay is complex, consistently redefining and undermining previously agreed meanings of the words “sauvage” and “barbare”, first defining these to mean something that is natural and unfamiliar respectively, then claiming that the cannibals ought to be admired for their use of artifice in “the very nonbarbaric “invention” of the prisoner’s defiant war song”(Duval , 98).
 Thus, Montaigne’s ideas contradict each other; we may either praise the “[c]annibales” for remaining completely natural and uncorrupted by European artifice, or for mastering this same artifice and thereby becoming far more similar to ourselves.
 However, we cannot conceivably do both, as Montaigne apparently expects us to.
 Thus, the focus of the essay is completely unrelated to not only its supposed subject matter, but also its implicit subject matter: a reading of the essay will result in no enlightenment as to the subject of cannibals, nor will it give any particular conclusive insights into a proscribed mode of thinking for European civilisation to adopt.
 It is, in fact, an essay whose meaning may have been put across without the use of any of the ‘stories’ Montaigne has adopted here, whose argument would have been just as valid had it concerned almost any subject at all.
 The focus of the essay is not on facts, rather it is the ability of the reader to be flexible with their thought processes, to alter even the most thoroughly engrained perspectives and view the world around them with an open mind.
+Nicely put.
 Thus it appears that the “profound and exciting experience of intellectual liberation”(63) described by Rendall is not integral and necessary to the structure of the essay, but does in fact form the ‘ultimate truth’ that Montaigne wishes to express, a truth which is experienced, rather than told.
 Thus, ‘Des Cannibales’, whilst it can be viewed as an exercise in storytelling which leads to the discovery of profound truth, may not be considered an act of truth-telling itself, such is the subtlety of the methods adopted by its author.